Serious runners are crazy people.

 I’m sure I grilled him a lot but there was ONE insight that overshadowed everything else that came up.
-An insight that could catapult a rookie or a struggling C player on to the right path.
+An insight that could catapult a struggling C player on to the right path.

 “At any point in the squash court, there’s only ONE right stroke to hit.’

 Wow.
 You mean to say I shouldn’t debate between a rail vs boast vs lob in real-time as I approached the ball?
 And NOT change my mind last-minute?

 So every grid position on the court is pre-computed for the ideal stroke?